Irish Whale and Dolphin Group: Organisation

-The IWDG is a Limited Company with charitable status.
-It is guided by a number of officers, of which Dr. Simon Berrow is the current Acting CEO, who are overseen by a Board of Directors.
+The IWDG is a limited company with charitable status.
+Its operations are overseen by a board of directors and a number of officers, including Dr. Simon Berrow who, as of 2019, was acting CEO.
 The charity is a member of, and funded by, the Irish Environmental Network.

-Current activities
+Activities

 Stranding and sighting scheme

 One of the main activities carried out by the IWDG is the collection and storing of reported cetacean sightings and strandings in Irish waters.
 The complete database of reports is disseminated through the IWDG website.
 The main objective of this scheme was to ensure that cetacean stranding reporting was done in a geographically uniform and objective manner.
 Part of the scheme involves training a network of local observers through both training workshops and the provision of identification material.
 In the case of humpback whales, the group maintains a catalogue of fluke identification photos in order to distinguish between individuals.